 This position is to provide technical assistance, training, guidance, and support to the Local Departments of Social Services (LDSS), providers, and agency partners related to the effective recruitment, preparation and retention of resource parents serving children and youth and their families in public and private foster care settings.
 Assist the LDSS in the development of skilled public/private resource parents who are able to provide placement stability to children in placement and permanency services.

-Education: Possession of a Master's degree in social work from an accredited college or university approved by the Council on Social Work Education.
+EDUCATION: Possession of a Master's degree in social work (MSW) from an accredited college or university approved by the Council on Social Work Education.

 1. These requirements are established by the Social Services Administration by authority provided in Human Services §4-204 of the Annotated Code of Maryland and the Department of Budget and Management, Office of Personnel Services and Benefits, does not have authority to accept substitutions or equivalents.